 In 1997, an incredibly severe earthquake (7.4 according to Richter) claimed 1500 civilian lives and even more old buildings, making the scenery of the city even more destroyed and devastated.

 Finally, Romania's economy and formerly glorious capital led to the mystery-shrouded Romanian Revolution of 1989, whereby the Communist regime was overthrown and the Ceausescus executed.
 Former communists and political protests were the order of the day until a centrist government came into power in 1996.
-From then till now, the city together with the country has been improving democracy and levels of life for Romanians.
+From then onwards, the city together with the country, has been improving democracy and levels of life for Romanians.

 Bucharest again became a bustling boom town in the 21st century as the city undergoes a period of urban renewal, modernisation and economic growth.
 Significant and much needed restorations are now taking place all over the city thanks to the EU funds, as Romania was accepted as full member of the European Union in 2007.